aruntutter/blog-website-with-react-firebase-and-vite/README.md

 ## Contributing

-Contributions to Blogify are welcome!
+Contributions to DailyBlog are welcome!
 If you have bug reports, feature suggestions, or want to submit pull requests, please refer to the [GitHub Repository](https://github.com/aruntutter/blog-website-with-react-firebase-and-vite) for more details.